 - Facilitate the development of innovative, collaborative and competitive research: identify and promote the management of interdisciplinary research project.

 - Manage and facilitate oncological network: stimulate exchanges and mobilized teams in different geographical and scientific expertise to reinforce the continuum from bench to bed.

-Organise, coordinate, and strengthen research against cancer in partnership with academic and clinical institutions by associating researchers (epidemiologists, biologists, physicists, computer scientists, mathematicians, robotic engineering…), healthcare professionals, industrials and patients is a priority for the Cancéropôle.
+Organize, coordinate, and strengthen research against cancer in partnership with academic and clinical institutions by associating researchers (epidemiologists, biologists, physicists, computer scientists, mathematicians, robotic engineering…), healthcare professionals, industrials and patients is a priority for the Cancéropôle.

 The Cancéropôle Est includes:

 - Local authorities : Region Grand Est / Alsace Champagne-Ardenne Lorraine and Region Bourgogne Franche-Comté

 - 5 Universities (Université de Strasbourg, Université de Bourgogne, Université de Reims Champagne-Ardenne, Université de Franche-Comté et Université de Lorraine)